Chicago Style Workout 30: General Rules of Alphabetizing

 Best Foot Forward!

-This month’s workout, “General Rules of Alphabetizing,” is taken from CMOS 17, sections 16.62–70.
-Advanced editors might tackle the questions cold; learners can study sections 16.62–70 of the Manual before answering the questions.
+This month’s workout, “General Rules of Alphabetizing,” is taken from CMOS 17, paragraphs 16.62–70.
+Advanced editors might tackle the questions cold; learners can study that section of the Manual before answering the questions.

 Note: Style guides sometimes disagree.
-These questions are designed to test knowledge of The Chicago Manual of Style, 17th edition.
+These questions are designed to test knowledge of The Chicago Manual of Style.

 1. When a person, a place, and a thing have the same name, they are arranged in normal alphabetical order.